 Indoor air pollution comes in many shapes and sizes.
-When you get down to the microscopic level, airborne particles can be called tiny and others that, by comparison, can be gargantuan.
+When you get down to the microscopic level, some airborne particles can be called tiny and others that, by comparison, can be huge.
 The same goes for allergens like fine dust particles.

 But why does this matter to you, the homeowner?